Mistake #1: Not clearly articulating the basics in the beginning of a pitch.

 Mistake #7: Inauthenticity.

-At NextView, we talk quite a bit about valuing authenticity in founders.
-But all investors implicitly look for entrepreneurs who present themselves and their businesses genuinely — as in, both truthfully (i.e. no easy-to-spot sensationalism) and true to the founder’s experiences (i.e. building companies based on real passion and not merely distant recognitions of market opportunities).
+At NextView Ventures, we talk quite a bit about valuing authenticity in founders.
+But all investors implicitly look for entrepreneurs who genuinely present themselves and their businesses — as in, both truthfully (i.e. no easy-to-spot sensationalism) and true to the founder’s experiences (i.e. building companies based on real passion and not merely distant recognitions of market opportunities).
 Attempts to “dress up” or “massage” their own individual backgrounds or the current company situation will be either immediately recognized by the VC or discovered later in the due diligence process.
 It goes without saying that, in any introductory meeting in life, one should put their best foot forward … but never at the expense of the truth.

 All of the mistakes above, when committed, show a lack of effective leadership in the fundraising process on the part of the founder.
 So while making a minor mistake in the above categories may seem inconsequential, they can absolutely signal something greater and much more worrisome when strung together.
-With team being the most critical component to any early stage investment decision, these little things can be big … but they’re easy to get right.
+With the team being the most critical component to any early stage investment decision, these little things can be big, but they’re easy to get right.